-We met Ronald van der Kemp, RVDK, the world's first sustainable haute-couture label.
-The brand's mission is to show the world that ethical fashion is glamorous and exciting
+We met Ronald van der Kemp, RVDK, the world's first sustainable haute couture label.
+The brand has made it its mission to show the world that ethical fashion can be glamorous and exciting

 Source: RVDK, 2019 Couture case

-RVDK Ronald van der Kemp has worked as a designer and creative director for international luxury brands such as Bill Blass, Celine / Michael Kors, Guy Laroche and Barneys for 25 years.
-Then, he founded his own label under his name.
-To him, the realization that luxury fashion was slowly following in the footsteps of the fast fashion industry, was a turning point.
+RVDK Ronald van der Kemp worked for over 25 years as a designer and creative director for international Luxury brands like Bill Blass, Celine / Michael Kors, Guy Laroche and Barneys.
+Before he started a label under his own name.
+The turning point began for him when he noticed that the Luxury fashion creeping in the footsteps of the Fast Fashion Industry followed.

 "Couture brands are now represented in every major city with several branches.
 The same products are sold everywhere, with constantly new deliveries.
 The exclusivity of high fashion has been completely lost and the focus on design, detail and craftsmanship is a rarity. "

 Ronald van der Kemp as a pioneer of Ethical Haute Couture

 The beginning was not easy.
 As RVDK launched his own label in 2014, he received little encouragement.
 "People thought we were crazy - even some of the most progressive industry insiders did not believe in our concept."

 Ronald van der Kemp's goal is to establish ethical high fashion while banishing the lavish ways of the fashion system.
 The label stands for a completely new concept of the wardrobe: consisting of individual limited edition statement pieces that are seasonal and timeless, reflecting the woman's personality, emphasizing her strengths and her character.

 "We prefer talking about the wardrobe because it's long term.
 Collections, however, are tied to a short season.
 Wardrobes are made up of individual pieces that each have their own identity and together make up a wardrobe. "